elanibal/NupackSensors/README.md

 ## Fast prototyping Toehold Sensors in cell-free reactions

-Once toehold sensors are design, they can be fastlly screened in Cell-free reactions using PCR products, and In vitro transcribed trigger RNAs.
+Once toehold sensors are designed, they can be fastlly screened in cell-free reactions, or PURE-based reactions, using PCR products, and In-vitro transcribed trigger RNAs.
 We Use LacZ output, which gives a colorimetrics change from yellow ( negative controls ) to purple.

 <div style="text-align:center">
   <img src="Results_1.jpg" width="300">